 A CGM can provide helpful feedback before, during, and after a fast in several ways:

-- It can keep you accountable and help you feel empowered as you watch your glucose levels slowly decline and then hold steady during a fast.
+- It can keep you accountable and help you feel empowered as you watch your blood glucose levels slowly decline and then hold steady during a fast.

 - Wearing a CGM can be reassuring, showing that while you may be hungry initially in your fast, your glucose levels are likely still in a safe range.

-- If you consume some foods or drinks, such as broth, during your fast, you can know precisely how they affect your glucose levels and avoid any that spike your glucose and impair fasting progress.
+- If you consume some foods or drinks, such as broth, during your fast, you can know precisely how they affect your mean glucose levels and avoid any that spike your glucose and impair fasting progress.

 A CGM empowers you to make highly tuned feeding choices that can help you feel better throughout your fast and could amp up the positive effects of fasting.
 It’s Fasting 2.0.